 Generally, alcoholic beverages are high in calories.
-Scotch, for instance, ranges between 56 and 82 calories per oz.
+A single glass - 1.5 ounces - of Scotch, for instance, ranges between 85 and 124 calories.
+The higher proof a Scotch is, the higher the number of calories.
 Compared to soft drinks, this is a lot.
 Compared to other alcoholic beverages, however, it is low to moderate.

 So let's find out how to determine how many calories are in Scotch and how it compares to other kinds of whiskey.